 It's important for SMEs to identify and prioritize these risks and take steps to mitigate them to protect their business and customers' data.This could include implementing strong password policies, providing security awareness training for employees, implementing firewalls and antivirus software, and regularly backing up data.
 In addition, SMEs should develop formalized security policies and ensure that all employees understand and follow them to maintain a secure network environment.

-If we are talking strictly about the network, the issue almost all SMEs suffer from is lack of risk visibility.
+If we are talking strictly about the network, the issue almost all SMEs suffer from is a lack of risk visibility.
 Consider the risks and vulnerabilities that exist in the network from ports that are unsecured to firewall rules that are no longer effective to rogue devices that are connected and no one in IT is aware.
 If SMEs simply closed all of these gaps effectively, they would greatly reduce the chances that they are compromised.
-The second areas is threat visibility - meaning an actual attack unfolding.
+The second area is threat visibility - meaning an actual attack unfolding.
 Once an attacker - say ransomware - bypasses an endpoint, they are free to waltz around the network for weeks.
-I think that latest dwell time number is over 4 weeks.
+I think that the latest dwell time number is over 4 weeks.
 Four weeks of recon, command calls, lateral movement, credential compromise, data location, etc. That is enough time to make the ransomware attack really hurt and find all the partner companies that the attacker can move to next.
-Most large companies have NDR in place to detect and stop attacks - greatly lowering that dwell time and damage - but SME's cannot afford most of those tools.
-There are new cloud-based NDR tools that are a lot less (CyGlass), and an there are great options with Managed Detection and Response (MDR) companies like Stratejm.
-Either path, SMEs need to deploy tools or services that watch the network for risks, vulnerabilities and threats.
+Most large companies have NDR in place to detect and stop attacks - greatly lowering that dwell time and damage - but SMEs cannot afford most of those tools.
+There are new cloud-based NDR tools that are a lot less (CyGlass), and there are great options with Managed Detection and Response (MDR) companies like Stratejm.
+Either path, SMEs need to deploy tools or services that watch the network for risks, vulnerabilities, and threats.